neverblued/aynil/README.md

 value definition consists of a single expression.
-Entities that accept call arguments (`Macro` and `Lambda`) take the first definition form as the formal parameter, while rest forms are evaluated as the call result.
+Entities that accept call arguments (`Macro` and `Lambda`) take the first definition form as the formal parameter, while rest forms are evaluated as the function's body.
 This is similar to Common Lisp:

 ```